cguertin14/infra/services/mediaplatform/README.md

 1. Copy `My EPG XML link`, then add it as a new `TV Guide Data Provider` in Jellyfin
 2. Copy all the `m3u` links, then add them as individual m3u `Tuner Devices` in Jellyfin.

+## Known Issues

+Currently, in versions <10.9.0, DTS-enabled livefeeds have no sound.
+This is fixed in version 10.9.0, which is unreleased.
+In that version, simply enable `Ignore DTS` in playback settings.